martinfloo/diskus_bar_scheduler/README.md

 On average creating the shift list took 5-6 hours - now it only takes 1 second.

 Get all your employers to answer for when to work in a google forms document.

-I have given a mock example in this repo.
+I have given a mock example with both members and available days in this repo.

 Feel free to use my implemenation if you need it!